Table of Contents

 Cloud providers like Amazon Web Services (AWS), Google Cloud Platform (GCP), and Microsoft Azure keep your production workloads off-site, whereas an on-premises option would require you to manage your own hardware and resources.

-Cloud Computing, History, Past, Pay as you go, Pricing, Cost Model, Meme, Cloud Computing Meme
+Cloud Computing, History, Past, Pay as you go, Pricing, Cost Model, Meme, Cloud Computing Meme, history of cloud computing

 You might be astonished to learn that cloud computing is an idea that dates back over 70 years.
 The main operational equipment accessible in the 1950s and 1960s were massive computers.
 They were enormous and expensive, and only corporations and major organizations could afford them.
 As a result, the mainframe was born.
 A mainframe computer was essentially a multiuser computer that could be controlled via a terminal.